Zaubeerer/zaubeerer.github.io/content/Tools/github-project-boards.md

 Title: Use Github to Manage Your Projects in an Agile Way
 Date: 2020-04-19 20:50
 Category: Tools
-Tags: Github, projects, agile, KanBan, productivity, automation, GitLab
+Tags: GitHub, projects, agile, KanBan, productivity, automation, GitLab
 Slug: github-projects
 Author: Robin Beer
-status: draft
+status: published
 Illustration: github-board.png
 Summary: In this article you will learn how to setup a project in GitHub and to use boards to organize your issues using agile methods.

 In this article you will learn how to setup a project in GitHub and to use boards to organize your issues using agile methods.